beatkessler1/Master-Thesis/12.4 Adressing Limitations in Image and Graphic Interpretation/README.md

 This folder includes:
 - The original document used for testing (Supply Chain Map / Supply Chain Map Decomposition)
-- LLM-generated outputs from different models
+- LLM-generated outputs from different models (LLM Extraction Output)
 - An analysis comparing the results and assessing output accuracy